Cindy Nelles: Biography

 She spent one year away from rugby to allow herself to recover from injury and then began to train with her fellow Canadian players.
 Nelles was selected to be head coach of the Toronto-based Elites Reds club.
 Not long after, she relocated to Christchurch, New Zealand to take up a career in semi-professional rugby.
 Nelles offered her services to the local provincial rugby union for the 2018 domestic season but did not get a response.
 She played club rugby for a short period before joining defending Farah Palmer Cup winners Canterbury.
 On October 31, 2020, the final of the 2020 Farah Palmer Cup, Nelles helped Canterbury win its fourth provincial title in succession when she scored a match-winning try on 81 minutes to beat Waikato 8–7 in Christchurch.

 At the international level, she made her debut for the Canada Maple Leafs senior women's developmental national team as captain on a two-match tour of England.
 She was called up as an injury replacement for flanker Barbara Mervin in the Canada women's national silver-medal side in the last three weeks of the 2014 Women's Rugby World Cup, which lost 21–9 to England in the final.
 Nelles played for the Canada women's national rugby union team at the 2015 Women's Rugby Super Series in Alberta.
 Nelles was named as one of 25 players to Canada's 2017 Can Am rugby team for the series held in San Diego after doing a one-week training camp in Vancouver Island.
 She went on to play three matches for Canada at the 2017 Women's Rugby World Cup, scoring a single second-half semi-final try against Wales to finish in fifth position.
 Overall, Nelles has played for the national Canada team 19 times.
 In November 2020, she was named to the New Zealand Barbarians team that lost 19–17 to the New Zealand national side at Trafalgar Park, Nelson.

+In 2022, Cindy was named to the Blues's Squad to compete in Super Rugby Aupiki, the first ever season of women's professional rugby in New Zealand.
+There she played two games for the team at second row.
+In the first game they won against Matatū 21–10 and in their second game they lost to Chiefs Manawa 35–0.

+In the 2023 Super Rugby Aupiki season Cindy switched teams to play for Matatū.
+Cindy was a key leader and lineout specialist who helped the team become champions after defeating Chiefs Manawa 33–31 in the final.
+Cindy also lead the league tackling stats with 73 tackles.